 What Are Some Ways My Cattle Dog Will Cuddle?

 Not known for being a lap dog, a Cattle Dog has many other ways beyond cuddling to display the bond they have for their owners.

 Since ACDs are predisposed to use their mouths for heeling, they may try to show their affection by mouthing their owners, much like they would with their pack.
 This can be painful for the owners, so ACD open mouths should be redirected to a favorite toy or affection withheld until they refrain from biting.

 Of course, kissing and licking are part of an ACDs daily display of affection.
 Belly rubs, ear massages, and that hard-to-reach area just above the tail are all perfect spots to show your ACD love.

 Pawing is another common way ACDs show affection.
 Raising a front paw and tapping, somewhat forcefully, on their owners to show and elicit affection.

 Cattle Dogs also enjoy being near their humans, even if they need a bit of space.
 Often, they will move from their owner’s side to close to an exit where they can keep a protective watch.
 This is not a cuddle, but a definite show of affection!

-Every Cattle Dog has different personalities and needs.
-Regardless of the way your Cattle Dog shows and receives affection, whether a lick, paw, or a cuddle, it’s all for their humans!
+Every Cattle Dog has a different personality and needs.
+Regardless of the way your Cattle Dog shows and receives affection, whether a lick, paw or a cuddle, it’s all for their humans!